 “Europe” means the European Economic Area (“EEA”), Switzerland, and the United Kingdom.

-“Personal Data” means the “personal data” (as that term is defined under the GPDR) which is Processed by Processor from or on behalf of the Customer in connection with the Agreement.
+“Personal Data” means the “personal data” (as that term is defined under the GPDR) which is processed by Twingate on behalf of the Customer in connection with the Agreement.